JavaScript Variables

 Constants

 A constant holds a value that doesn’t change.
 To declare a constant, you use the const keyword.
-When defining a constant, you need to initialize it with a value.
+When defining a constant, you need to initialize it with a value immediately.
 For example:

 const workday = 5;Code language: JavaScript (javascript)